nastya-fed/grid_task1/README.md

    [http://localhost:8080](http://localhost:8080)

 5. **Login to the UI Adminer:**
     Enter the user name, password, and database name in the file .yml.
 In this case, it's user, pass, mydb.
+System is PostgreSQL.

 6. **Create a new table and add a row to it**
     ![CreateTable](pictures/CreateTable.jpg)